GitHub Actions: Understanding the Push and Pull Request Triggers

 - 'src/**/*.spec.js' # ...and spec files too

-Now your workflow triggers for production code changes in the src
+Your workflow now responds to production code changes in the src directory while ignoring test updates.

 on: